 - Continuing to use lower anchors when your child has surpassed the weight limit

 Car seats and boosters provide protection for infants and children in a crash, yet car accidents are a leading cause of death for children ages 1 to 13.
-In 2015, 35% of car crashes involving children who not buckled up correctly to the car seat or booster seat resulted in fatalities.
-For this reason alone, it is very important to choose and use the right car seat, correctly, every time your child is in the car.
-A car-seat check can help bridge the gap between thinking you’ve got it right and knowing you do.
+In 2015, 35% of car crashes involving children who were not buckled up correctly to the car seat or booster seat resulted in fatalities.
+For this reason alone, it is very important to choose and use the right car seat correctly every time your child is in the car.
+A car seat check can help bridge the gap between thinking you’ve got it right and knowing you do.

 The following steps will guide you through installing your car seat correctly and keeping your child safe:

-- Read your car seat’s instruction manual and your vehicle’s owner manual.
-Every seat and vehicle is different, which may affect the way the way that you’ll install your particular car seat.
+- Read your car seat’s instruction manual and your vehicle’s owner’s manual.
+Every seat and vehicle is different, which may affect the way that you’ll install your particular car seat.